 - If your iPhone uses a network provider not found in the wireless network provider articles make sure you can send and receive international SMS.

 - Contact Apple Support.

 Get more help

 You can also use your email address with iMessage and FaceTime.
-Sign in to your Apple ID account page and review all the email addresses you have on file, including the one that you're trying to verify.
+Sign in to your Apple ID account page and review all of the email addresses you have on file in your account, including the one you're trying to verify.

 If the email address is incorrect, you can update it.
-Then click Resend next to the email address that you want to verify.
+Then click Resend next to the email address you want to verify.

 If you can't sign in to iMessage or FaceTime on your Mac, see If you can't sign in to your iMessage account or FaceTime on your Mac.

 FaceTime is not available in all countries or regions.